rafska/Awesome-local-LLM/README.md

 - [void](https://github.com/voideditor/void) - an open-source Cursor alternative, use AI agents on your codebase, checkpoint and visualize changes, and bring any model or host locally
 - [Context7 MCP Server](https://github.com/upstash/context7) - up-to-date code documentation for LLMs and AI code editors
 - [Playwright MCP server](https://github.com/microsoft/playwright-mcp) - an MCP server that provides browser automation capabilities using Playwright
+- [augmentoolkit](https://github.com/e-p-armstrong/augmentoolkit) - train an open-source LLM on new facts
 - [4o-ghibli-at-home](https://github.com/TheAhmadOsman/4o-ghibli-at-home) - a powerful, self-hosted AI photo stylizer built for performance and privacy

 ## Hardware